Trantor-DAO/move-soulbound-token/README.md

 3. To add a user's address to the whitelist during collection creation, you can pass the address as an argument when creating the collection.
 To claim a Soulbound Token NFT as a whitelisted user, you can call the `claim_soulbound_token` method to claim.

-Contributing
+### Contributing
 We welcome contributions to this project.
 To contribute, please fork the repository, make your changes, and submit a pull request.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-Acknowledgments
-The Move programming language and the SUI ecosystem.
-The Move language documentation.